The 10 Worst Neighborhoods In Knoxville For 2022

 Then, we ranked each neighborhood in Knoxville, Tennessee for each of these criteria from worst to best.

-Next, we averaged the individual rankings for each criteria into a "Worst Score".
+Next, we averaged the individual rankings for each criterion into a “Worst Score.”

-Read on below to learn more about these terrible places around Knoxville to live.
-Or skip to the end to see the list of all 34 neighborhoods ranked from worst to best.
+Skip to the end to see the list of all 34 neighborhoods ranked from worst to best.

 Summary: The Worst Neighborhoods Around Knoxville

-Well there you have it -- the worst of the neighborhoods in Knoxville with Old North Knoxville landing at the bottom of the pack.
+Well, there you have it — the worst of the neighborhoods in Knoxville with Old North Knoxville landing at the bottom of the pack.

-As we mentioned earlier, the neighborhoods in Knoxville aren't all bad.
+As mentioned earlier, the neighborhoods in Knoxville aren’t all bad.
 Five Points takes the cake as the best place to live in Knoxville.

 We ranked the neighborhoods from worst to best in the chart below.